 David Upson was a harness maker and parish clerk and Church sexton at various times.

 Mrs Eliza Flack was the school teacher, aged around 56 in 1880.
+As Eliza Carter she had married Daniel Flack around 1837/38.
 She would have had three grown up children by 1880.